 Neighborhood will notify you and your prescribing physician of our decision within 72 hours or 24 hours if expedited.

-If the request is approved, the approval will include the coverage for the duration of the prescription, including refills for both standard exceptions and expedited reviews.
+If the request is approved, the approval will include the name of the approved drug and the duration of the prior authorization both standard exceptions and expedited reviews.